mouni-test-workflow/verademo/readme.md

 - users to post a one-liner joke.
 - users to follow the jokes of other users or not (listen or ignore)..
-- users to comment on other users messages (heckle)
+- users to comment on other users messages (heckle)fdfddf

 ### URLs